 Remove the wheel and tire assembly and place it aside.
 Mark the tire to ensure it can be identified for installation on same side as removed.
-Remove the brake drum and place it aside.
-Mark the brake drum to ensure it can be identified for installation on same side as removed.
+Remove the brake rotor assembly and place it aside.
+Mark the rotor assembly to ensure it can be identified for installation on same side as removed.

-- 9. Place an oil drip tub beneath the hub to catch oil.
+- Place an oil drip tub beneath the hub to catch oil.
 Rotate the hub such that the hubcap drain plug is facing upwards.
-Remove the drain plug from the hubcap and place it in a container for re-installation. - 10.
-Rotate the hub such that the drain hole faces downward and drain the oil from hub cavity.
-Wait a few minutes for most of the oil to drain before continuing to the next step. - 11.
-Remove the hubcap bolts, hubcap, and gasket.
+Remove the drain plug from the hubcap and place it in a container for re-installation. - Rotate the hub such that the drain hole faces downward and drain the oil from hub cavity.
+Wait a few minutes for most of the oil to drain before continuing to the next step. - 3.
+Remove the Brake Caliper.

+4. Remove the hubcap bolts, hubcap, and gasket.
 Take care not to damage the gasket for re-installation.
 Place the components in a location to prevent contamination.
 Note that the hub cap window may be damaged by solvents.

-When removing or installing the inner and outer spindle nuts, use the correct wrench sockets to avoid damaging the nuts.
-Do not use impact driver to tighten inner and outer nuts.
+When removing or installing the outer spindle nut, use the correct wrench sockets to avoid damaging the nuts.
+Do not use impact driver to tighten outer nut.
 Only use a torque wrench to tighten the nuts.